RooCMS/RooCMS/structure.md

 - **Reactive components**: Dynamic UI with conditional rendering and state management
 - **Type-safe forms**: Automatic form generation based on backend metadata

-This project is a modern CMS system built on the principles of pure PHP with a focus on performance, security and ease of maintenance.
+This project is a modern CMS system built on the principles of pure PHP with a focus on performance, security, and enterprise-level features.
+It provides a complete solution for content management with advanced capabilities like backup system, file management, dependency injection, and secure API endpoints.